Robust subspace clustering: Introduction. Introduction

 This is arguably the simplest model providing a good starting point for a theoretical investigation.
-For the noiseless samples $\x$, we consider the intuitive {\em semi-random model} introduced in \cite{ourSSC}, which assumes that the subspaces are fixed with points distributed uniformly at random on each subspace.
-One can think of this as a mixture model where each component in the mixture is a lower dimensional subspace.
-(One can extend the methods to affine subspace clustering as briefly explained in Section \ref{sec:method}.)
+For the noiseless samples $\mathbf{x}$, we consider the intuitive \emph{semirandom model} introduced in \cite{ourSSC}, which assumes that the subspaces are fixed with points distributed uniformly at random on each subspace.
+One can think of this as a mixture model where each component in the mixture is a lower-dimensional subspace.
+(One can extend the methods to affine subspace clustering as briefly explained in Section~\ref{secmethod}.)